0install/0install/README.md

 updated correctly, on Ubuntu at least.

 A bash completion script is available in share/bash-completion.
 It can be sourced from your .bashrc or added under /usr/share/bash-completion.
+Note that you may have to install a separate "bash-completion" package on some systems.

 For zsh users, copy the script in share/zsh/site-functions/ to a directory in your $fpath (e.g. /usr/local/share/zsh/site-functions).